VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/lowlvl.md

-Alright, so let's go though line by line.
+Alright, so let's go through line by line.

 On line **1** there's a `#include` statement, this tells the compiler we want to include some library or other code.
 In this case we want the `stdio` library, as well need it in a few lines, but what about this library, where is it?

 Well, that library is just some other code.
-We can look at it by navigating to `/usr/include/stdio.h`or, in VSCode you can hold control and click on the word *stdio* to go it's file, so let's look at that file:
+We can look at it by navigating to `/usr/include/stdio.h`or, in VSCode you can hold control and click on the word *stdio* to go its file, so let's look at that file:

 ```c
 /* Define ISO C stdio on top of C++ iostreams.